lemmon/cl/README.md

 *   **Lightweight & Zero Configuration:** Just install and use.
 No complex setup or configuration files needed.
 *   **Framework Agnostic:** Works in any PHP project, regardless of the framework you're using.

+> [!NOTE]
-> **Note on Xdebug:** `cl` is a lightweight "dump-and-continue" tool for quick inspections, not a full-fledged debugger like Xdebug.
-They serve different purposes; Xdebug provides powerful step-debugging, profiling, and code coverage, while `cl` offers immediate, clean variable introspection.
+> `cl` is a lightweight "dump-and-continue" helper for quick inspections, whereas Xdebug handles step-debugging, profiling, and coverage—reach for the one that fits the task.

 ## Installation